barnardb/cookies/README.md

 This tags the release (e.g. as "v0.0.0") and creates a draft release in GitHub, which can be given release notes and published.

-Once the new release it published to GitHub, the homebrew formula in [barnardb/homebrew-cookies] should be updated following the instructions in that repo's README.
+Once the new release is published to GitHub, the homebrew formula in [barnardb/homebrew-cookies] should be updated following the instructions in that repo's README.